 On an annual basis a detailed assessment of the System of Governance in place in UPE is undertaken against the European Insurance and Occupational Pensions Authority ("EIOPA") Guidelines on System of Governance.
 This assessment is then presented to the Risk and Compliance Committee.
-The most recent assessment was presented to the Risk and Compliance Committee in October 2020 and it was concluded that the System of Governance in place in UPE is appropriate and proportionate to the risks faced by UPE and the Utmost Ireland Group of Companies and supporting evidence and documentation is in place to demonstrate the effective operation of the three lines of defence.
+The most recent assessment was presented to the Risk and Compliance Committee in September 2021 and it was concluded that the System of Governance in place is appropriate and proportionate to the risks faced UPE/QIID and supporting evidence and documentation is in place to demonstrate the effective operation of the Three Lines of Defence.

-As part of its governance structure, the UPE Board has established a series of Board Committees with specific delegated authorities.
+As part of its governance structure, the UPE/QIID Boards have established a series of Board Committees with specific delegated authorities.

-Exhibit 12 UPE Governance Structure
+Exhibit 11a UPE Governance Structure